 Follow the midwives lead , to let your baby come really gently.
 So once the babys head is very much near the crowing stage, then you might be suggested by your midwife to slow back a little with the pushing, and more feel like you are breathing baby down to move baby slowly and gently.
 Which reduces the chance of a tear.
 The midwife may have one hand on babys head, and one hand on your perineum to support this which helps prevent tearing.

 Once the babys head is out, the midwife might take the hands away.
 And then do the same thing to support the perinuem when the shoulders come out.
 Listen to your midwife, she is there to support you.

 Common advice to pregnant women is to do pelvic floor exercises to connect in with and to strengthen the muscles in the pelvic floor.
 This is so important to continue to do after birth, so that the pelvic floor muscles can work effectively and you are less likely to experience stress incontinence (weeing yourself) when you cough, sneeze or jump.

-Its really important when we are pregnant to know where the pelvic flooor is, and as well as how to tighten it how to relax and release it.
+It’s really important when we are pregnant to know where the pelvic floor is, and as well as how to lift and tighten it, and how to relax and release it.